nmarklund10/Rearaoke/README.md

 [Live Website](https://rearaoke-d39ee58f8591.herokuapp.com/)

 This is a karaoke web application that lets you upload a [.lrc file](https://en.wikipedia.org/wiki/LRC_(file_format)) and an audio file.
 Once the user presses play, the lyrics will be synchronously displayed on the screen to sing along to!
-This was an [old project](https://github.com/nmarklund10/WebKaroke) of mine that I originally implemented with Flask (it's rough) 😅.

 ![App Screenshot](docs/images/screenshot.png)